 Bunionectomy; Hallux valgus correction; Bunion excision; Osteotomy - bunion; Exostomy - bunion; Arthrodesis - bunion

-You may be awake during the procedure.
-You will be given anesthesia (numbing medicine) so that you will not feel pain and medicines to help you relax.
+You will be given anesthesia (numbing medicine) so that you won't feel pain.

 The surgeon may repair the bunion by: